-Chicken Enchilada Verde Soup – A 30-minute meal that tastes like it’s been simmering for hours.
-Perfect to serve for lunch the next day as well.
+Chicken Enchilada Verde Soup - A 30-minute meal that tastes like it's been simmering for hours.
+Perfect for serving for lunch the next day as well.

 One-Pot Macaroni and Cheese with Veggies - The kids will eat their veggies when paired with pasta and a yummy cheesy sauce!

 Crockpot Taco Soup - A zesty and flavorful recipe we like to make week after week.
 If you keep the ingredients on hand, you can throw whatever leftover veggies you have into your slow cooker, and it's always good.

 Healthy Crockpot Turkey Chili - Low carb and really, really good!
 Make a big batch of this chili and eat it all week long.

 Crockpot White Chicken Chili - Something a little different from the tradition, but always a crowd-pleaser.
 You can make it as spicy or mild as you like.

 Crock Pot Tater Tot Casserole - This recipe is a winner.
 Tots smothered in a deliciously meaty, cheesy sauce and cooked to perfection.
 Pinterest users can't get enough of this recipe!

 Crockpot Chicken Noodle Soup - Perfect for when you need a comforting meal for a sick one or if you're craving a traditional meal.
 There's a secret ingredient that makes it so good.
 We have the Best Traditional Chicken Soup Recipe you make on the stove that takes only 30-minutes if you're in a hurry.